8:30 am - 5:00 pm, Thursday, April 11,

 Regular Registration: $395

-Attorneys with less than 10 years of practice: $295
+Attorneys with less than 10 years of practice: SOLD OUT!

 Announcing an extraordinary opportunity for our attorneys: an intensive two-day mediation boot camp taught by the best litigators and mediators in our field.
 The two days will consist of lectures, small group instruction, and small group exercises to comprehensively cover mediation from start to finish including on: client interviewing, managing your client’s expectations, what works at the outset and how to get the defense to consider mediation, insurance involvement, mediation statements, opening statements, what to consider in making an initial demand, and how to get to and document an agreement.